What You Will Learn

-Today's enterprise infrstaructures more and more rely on containerization.
+Today's enterprise infrastructures heavily rely on containerization.
 The main representative of that is docker.
 In this section we will have a shot at docker memory forensics.
-You will experience how attackers gain access to docker containers first hand and then you will investigate the breach yourself.
+You will experience how attackers gain access to docker containers firsthand and then you will investigate the breach yourself.

 Memory is short-lived is what we hear a lot.
 This is not quite true.
-First of all servers keep running for long stretches of time and even than they are rarely switched off but rebooted.
-Secondly most people do not fully shutdown their machines anymore which also preserves a number of memory artifacts.
-Finally there are a few portions of memory that are preserved on the harddrive for indefinite amounts of time.
-Thes might make the difference between success and failure in critical investigations.
+First of all, servers keep running for long stretches of time and even than they are rarely switched off but rebooted.
+Secondly most people do not fully shutdown their machines which also preserves a number of memory artifacts.
+Finally, there are a few portions of memory that are preserved on the hard drive for indefinite amounts of time.
+These might make the difference between success and failure in critical investigations.

-We will look into page files, hibernation files, and crash dumps.
+We will investigate page files, hibernation files, and crash dumps.

 - Write your own volatility plugin